 Magnesium Ascorbyl Phosphate 10%: A water-soluble derivative of Vitamin C. This formula has been shown to offer better specific skin brightening benefits than other Vitamin C derivatives.

 Niacinamide is one of my favorite skincare ingredients.
 It is a multi-benefit skincare ingredient that offers brightening and oil regulation along with many anti-aging benefits.
 For benefits regarding hyperpigmentation, niacinamide has been shown to prevent the transfer of pigment within cells and lighten dark spots and other discoloration.

 The Ordinary Niacinamide 10% + Zinc 1%, one of The Ordinary’s best-sellers, is formulated to reduce the look of blemishes and congestion in your skin.
 Zinc salt of pyrrolidone carboxylic acid is also included in this formula at 1% to balance visible aspects of sebum activity.

-If in addition to dark spots, you have oily skin and deal with breakouts, and/or have age-related skin concerns, The Ordinary Niacinamide 10% + Zinc 1% may be helpful in addressing multiple skin concerns at once.
+If you have oily skin and deal with breakouts in addition to dark spots and/or have age-related skin concerns, The Ordinary Niacinamide 10% + Zinc 1% may help address multiple skin concerns at once.